strider2038/image-cache/README.md

 Main purpose of this service is to cache images from remote storage and save it to local filesystem.
 Thus a new request to the same URI will be quickly processed by nginx as a file server (see the picture below).

+Besides image caching the application can process images by applying sequence of transformations: resizing, cropping ans shifting.
+Also it can be used as a proxy service to handle images in remote storages.

 ![Client server sequence UML diagram][client-server-uml]

 Currently, the application can work with the following storages: